MatthewJDavis/docker-powershell-ci/README.md

 ## Notes

-This PowerShell 7 container has extra modules installed that I used to test my PowerShell scripts and modules.
+This PowerShell 7 container has extra modules installed that I use to test my PowerShell scripts and modules.

 - [psake]
 - [Pester]